 Investing in the ecosystem

 Only by investing the right way across the ecosystem will we able to ensure the highest quality AI research that benefits everyone.
-It’s also why we partner with charities like Chess in Schools and Communities and In2Science, and have become founding partners of the Deep Learning Indaba in Africa, Khipu AI in South America, the Eastern European Machine Learning Summer School, and the AI4Good Summer Lab in Canada.
+It’s also why we partner with charities like Chess in Schools and Communities and In2Science, and have become founding partners of the Deep Learning Indaba in Africa, Khipu AI in South America, the Eastern European Machine Learning Summer School, the Southeast Asia Machine Learning School (SEAMLS), and the AI4Good Summer Lab in Canada.

 And to research how the lack of diversity affects the development of AI – how companies work, what products get built, and who benefits – last month we announced a research fellowship with the Partnership on AI to explore the pervasive challenge of developing AI for the benefit of people and society.